Coquito Tres Leches Cake Recipe – Puerto Rican Dessert

-During the holidays, we focus on spending time together and celebrating our family traditions.
-We enjoy many family ping pong tournaments, watching holiday movies, and making our favorite holiday dishes.
-When the kids were younger, I wanted to teach them about their family tree, so we started making recipes from various cultures.
-We spent many hours in the kitchen cooking and sampling dishes from around the world.
-As a result, we developed one of our all time favorites, a Coquito Tres Leches Cake recipe.
-This is the perfect mix of two awesome Puerto Rican desserts, coquito and tres leches cake.
+During the holidays, we focus on spending time together and celebrating family traditions.
+We enjoy many family ping pong tournaments, watching holiday movies, and making our favorite holiday dishes (like peanut butter fudge and stollen bread).
+When the kids were younger, I wanted to teach my kids about their family tree, so we started making recipes from cultures around the world.
+We spent many hours in the kitchen, cooking and sampling dishes.
+As a result, we developed one of our all-time favorites, a Coquito Tres Leches Cake recipe.
+This is the perfect mix of two awesome Puerto Rican desserts, coquito, and tres leches cake.
 Come see how easy it is to make for your family this holiday season!

 The next day we spread whipped topping all over the cake and sprinkle the entire cake with toasted coconut.
 Each slice gets a maraschino cherry on top.
 The kids can’t get enough!
 Watch our video below to see how easy it is!